The density conjecture for principal congruence subgroups: Introduction

 where we think of $O_M([{\rm SL}_n(\Bbb{Z}) : \Gamma(q)])$ as the cardinality of $\mathcal{F}$ (by an appropriate version of Weyl's law).
 For applications it is desirable to have polynomial dependence in $M$.
-For $n=2$, this conjecture and archimedean variations thereof are well understood and proved in many typical situations and in different ways, see e.g. \cite{Hum, Hux, Iw, Sa7}.
+For $n=2$, this conjecture and archimedean variations thereof are well understood and proved in many typical situations and in different ways; see e.g.\ \cite{Hum, Hux, Iw, Sa7, FHMM}.

 For $n > 2$ the problem is completely open, even in special cases.
-Only very recently, the second author \cite{Bl} established (a stronger version of) the density conjecture for the Hecke congruence subgroup $\Gamma_0(q) \subseteq {\rm SL}_n(\Bbb{Z})$ for $q$ prime, using the Kuznetsov formula and a careful analysis of Kloosterman sums.
+Only very recently, the second author \cite{Bl} established (a stronger version of) the density conjecture for the Hecke congruence subgroup $\Gamma_0(p) \subseteq {\rm SL}_n(\Bbb{Z})$ for a large prime $p$, using the Kuznetsov formula and a careful analysis of Kloosterman sums.
 An archimedean analogue was subsequently shown in \cite{Ja}.
 Other than that we have no results for $n > 3$, neither for archimedean families, nor in the level aspect for any type of congruence subgroup.
-The authors of \cite{GK} argue ``\emph{that it seems that the problem is harder for principal congruence subgroups, and easier for group[s] that are far from being normal.}''

-In this paper we solve the problem for the principal congruence subgroup of squarefree level in arbitrary dimension.
-This is supposedly not only a very hard case, but also an attractive one for applications.
-The following theorem is our main result.
+The authors of \cite{GK} argue ``\emph{that it seems that the problem is harder for principal congruence subgroups, and easier for group[s] that are far from being normal.}'' While it is too early to formalize this and also depends to some extent on the viewpoint, the principal congruence subgroup is certainly a very natural scenario and also interesting for applications.
+In this paper we solve the problem for the principal congruence subgroup of squarefree level \emph{in arbitrary dimension}.

 \begin{theorem} Let $M, \varepsilon > 0$.
 Let $q \in \Bbb{N}$ be squarefree and let $\mathcal{F}=\mathcal{F}_{\Gamma(q)}(M)$ be the set of cuspidal automorphic forms for $\Gamma(q) \subseteq {\rm SL}_n(\Bbb{Z})$ with archimedean spectral parameter $\| \mu\| \leq M$.
 Fix a place $v$ of $\Bbb{Q}$, and if $v = p$ is finite, assume that $p\nmid q$.
 There exists a constant $K$ depending only on $n$, such that